kameabellows/Climate-Change-Public-Summary/Group-8-Public-Summary.md

-# Climate Change and Coral Reefs: The Past, Present, and Future
+# Climate Change and Coral Reefs: Understanding the Past to Act in the Present and Prepare for the Future

 ## Group 8: Muhammad Amjad, Kamea Bellows, Paige Johnson, Brett van Bakel